pmean/build-website/text/06/FundingSources.md

 > target research areas or three crosscutting enabling technologies as
 > noted in the BACKGROUND section herein.*

-The critical research question we hope to address is \"How can an IRB properly monitor the accrual rate in a clinical trial and decide when the rate is so slow as to jeopardizes the scientific integrity of the research?\" and that this fits in well among the crosscutting enabling technologies, in particular, the development of information technology/bioinformatics tools.
+The critical research question we hope to address is "How can an IRB properly monitor the accrual rate in a clinical trial and decide when the rate is so slow as to jeopardizes the scientific integrity of the research?" and that this fits in well among the crosscutting enabling technologies, in particular, the development of information technology/bioinformatics tools.

-(Note: the original title of this weblog entry was \"Research on research integrity.\")
+(Note: the original title of this weblog entry was "Research on research integrity.")

-This page was written by Steve Simon while working at Children\'s Mercy Hospital.
-Although I do not hold the copyright for this material, I am reproducing it here as a service, as it is no longer available on the Children\'s Mercy Hospital website.
+This page was written by Steve Simon while working at Children's Mercy Hospital.
+Although I do not hold the copyright for this material, I am reproducing it here as a service, as it is no longer available on the Children's Mercy Hospital website.
 Need more information?
 I have a page with [general help resources](../GeneralHelp.html).
 You can also browse for pages similar to this one at [Category: Accrual problems in clinical trials](../category/AccrualProblems.html).